Lecturer, School of Electrical and Computer Engineering, University of Sydney

 Open positions

 I have open PhD positions in my group at the University of Sydney.
-If you're interested, please send me an email.
+For more information, see this page.

 Research interests